How to Complete Form W-4

 Impact on Business – The Employers!

-Because the new Form W-4 is significantly different from previous versions, communicating the changes to employees will be a challenge.
+Because the 2020 Form W-4 is significantly different from previous versions, communicating the changes to employees will be a challenge.
 As an employer, you must balance the desire to help your employees with the understanding that you should not be giving tax advice.
+This sample letter from the American Payroll Association does a great job explaining the 2020 Form W-4 changes that you can share with employees.

 It will take more time for employees to complete this form.
 You should not expect employees to complete this form on their first day of work and in a short amount of time.
 Instead, you might consider sending this form ahead of time and allowing employees ample time to use the IRS Tax Withholding Estimator in order to accurately complete the Form W-4 for payroll set up.